2449288/MCA-2022/README.md

 Theme:  I will be looking at Vivaldi's Violin Concertos.

 ## Vavaldi (1678 - 1741)
 Vavaldi's Violin Concertos, specifically _Il Cimento dell'Armonia e dell'Inventione_ translated as _The Contest between Harmony and Invention_ (Op.
-8, published in 1725)
+8, published in 1725) This peice is more commonly known for it's first four movements - the four seasons.

 # Week 1
 Task: Based on your own experience, what do you think are some challenges to working with music and music-related data (perhaps related to access, curation, distribution, etc.)?